sujatanayak/cybersecurity/README.md

 ![image](https://user-images.githubusercontent.com/6061871/133705317-d7e04c1f-c55c-4613-aed6-3a031feba302.png)
 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+IP addresses of the machines being monitored

 Machines : Web1 Ip:10.0.0.5
 Machines : Web2 IP: 10.0.0.6

 We have installed the following Beats on these machines:
--Beats sucessfully installed in the machines are Filebeat and Metric
+Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
  Filebeat manages the logs for example filebeat logs the systemlogs